https://defrafmp.blog.gov.uk/using-this-blog-comments-moderation-and-feedback/

 - are respectful of others who use this site.

-- stay on topic - make sure your comment is relevant to details in the post you are commenting on.
+- stay on topic - make sure your comment is relevant to details in the blog post you are commenting on.

-- do not use language that is offensive, inflammatory, or provocative (this includes, but is not limited to, swearing and obscene or vulgar comments)
+- do not use language that is offensive, inflammatory, or provocative (this includes, but is not limited to swearing and obscene or vulgar comments.)

 - do not break the law (this includes libel, condoning illegal activity and contempt of court)